cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 ## Mounting the Source Files as a Volume in the Container

 Secondly, given the application is running inside Docker, we need to mount the source files as a volume in the Container.
 This allows the Container to still be connected to the project files on the host machine, allowing the File Watcher to detect any changes made.
-Without the volume mounting, the File Watcher would never know of any changes, and so would not know when to execute the `run` command again, nor would it have the updated source files.
+Without the volume mounting, the File Watcher would never know of any changes, and so would not know when to execute the `run` command again, nor would it have any of the updated source files in the image.
 To mount the source files as a volume, we need to add a volume mapping in the Docker Compose file from the `server` directory on the host machine which holds the WebAPI project, to the `app` directory inside the Container.
 The Docker Compose file should now look like this:

 ```
 version: "3"